20excal07/RB2TrackPackV1V2/README.md

   1. Clone this repo.
   2. Load the track pack disc/ISO image into your drive.
   3. Copy all files inside `GEN` into the corresponding folders provided - `RBTPV1` and/or `RBTPV2`
+      - You can also just open the ISO image with WinRAR/7-Zip or the like and just copy the files that way.
   4. If you already have RB2 in ISO image form, just load it in Apache3 and skip to **#9**.
 Otherwise...
   5. Load the RB2 disc.
   6. Open Apache3 and select your drive.
   7. You should only see **Layer 1** at this point; click the `Create ISO image from CD/DVD` button. (to the left of the gear button)
   8. Save the ISO whereever, then open it in Apache3.
 It should now reveal **Layer 2** in addition to Layer 1.
+      - AFAIK, there are no other applications available out there that can reveal this second layer to you.
   9. Right-click anywhere on the left-side window pane, and choose to `Extract All`.
   10. Now copy over everything inside the `GEN` folder to the root of the repo's directory (where you cloned it).
       - You might notice there are `MAIN3`, `MAIN4` and `MAIN5` arks that are *not* inside that `GEN` folder.
 Those need to be in the repo's root as well.